philbuchanan/Tabs-Shortcodes/readme.txt

 = Sample CSS =

-Here is some sample CSS to get you started if you want to customize the look and feel of the tabs.
+Here is some sample CSS to get you started.
+Make adjustments as necessary if you want to customize the look and feel of the tabs.

     /* Tabs Styles */
     ul.tabs {